bitazaratustra/bitazaratustra/README.md

 # Hi!
 I'm Luis Esteban. 😁

-### I'm a Data Scientist with background in Medicine and Critical Care Physician.
-Also I'm specialist in Forensic Medicine  🧬 🩺 🔬 🤓
+### I'm a Data Scientist with background in Medicine.
+Critical Care Physician.
+Also I'm specialist in Forensic Medicine  🧬 🩺 🔬 🤓 🧟‍♂️

 ### Right now working as Backend Developer 🦾 💻